Toolpack123/SQL-for-Beginners/README.md

 ##### https://youtube.com/shorts/4_KVKqpLv7A?feature=share

 # How to use Git files
-1. Open the MySQL Workbench file
+1. Open the MySQL Workbench platform.
+2. Click the '+SQL' tab (top of the menu bar) to add a new file.
-1. Copy the code from the `.sql` file.
+3. Copy the code from the `.sql` Git Repository file part-wise.
-2. Paste it into your MySQL Workbench file
+4. Paste it into your MySQL Workbench new file
-3. Select and execute the code.
+5. Select and execute the code.
+6. Save the file(ctrl+S) and then rename it.

 ## 👩‍🏫 About the Instructor
 I am a Data Science Trainer with 13+ years of experience in Excel, SQL, Python, EDA, Tableau, Power BI, Statistics, Machine Learning, and Gen AI.
 I help students and professionals master the data tools with ease.